Service Accounts, authentication and authorization

 In Non-Delegated Mode

-Authorization (ACLs) is managed by Gateway, as such you have to define the ACLs for your applications in Gateway.
+Authorization (ACLs) is managed by Gateway, so you have to define the ACLs for your applications in Gateway.
 This is done using the Kafka ACLs commands, or the Conduktor Console UI.

 of the JWT client token will be used as the principal.